-- Cranly, I had an unpleasant quarrel this evening.

 He used the phrase broadly and loudly as he often used technical expressions, as if he wished his hearer to understand that they were used by him without conviction.

 -- Your mother must have gone through a good deal of suffering, he said then.
-Would you not try to save her from suffering more even ifor would you?
+Would you not try to save her from suffering more even if

 -- If I could, Stephen said, that would cost me very little.